2-REC/unity-state-engine/README.md

 Scenes associated to the levels are defined in the "level tree"(TODO: LINK LEVEL TREE).

-A game graph can have more than one level state in specific cases, but in general one is enough.
+In general, a game graph will only have one "*level*" state, but more than one are allowed if different state flows are desired for some levels.
-(TODO: show different graph examples with several level states...? - LINK TO ANNEXES?)
+Examples of game graphs with multiple "*level*" states are presented in the annexes(?)(TODO: LINK TO ANNEXES?).

 ## Transitions